-Concerning the obligations for end-users with disabilities currently in place under USOs, seven out of 24 respondents (RO, FR, BE, DE, IE, UK12, and SE13) underlined that such obligations are already partially extended to all service providers.
-Eight NRAs (IT, SI, CZ14, ME, FI, HR, PL and HU) have fully extended the obligations or think that they should be extended to all service providers, while three NRAs seem to consider that it may depend of national context (MT, NO15 and CY).
-Finally, six NRAs (NL, PT, DK, EL, AT16 and LV17) consider that there is no need to extend such obligations to all service providers (see Figure 5).
+Concerning the obligations for end-users with disabilities currently in place under USOs or those could be imposed on providers under US mechanisms, seven out of 24 respondents (RO, FR, BE, DE, IE, UK, and SE) underlined that such obligations are already partially imposed to all service providers.
+Eight NRAs (IT, SI, CZ, ME, FI, HR, PL and HU) have fully extended the obligations or think that they should be extended to all service providers, while three NRAs seem to consider that it may depend of national context (MT, NO and CY).
+Finally, six NRAs (NL, PT, DK, EL, AT and LV) consider that there is no need to extend such obligations to all service providers (see Figure 5).